usccolumbia/materialsatlas/docs/user-guide/2d-materials.md

 ### The 2D materials classification model:

-we employ the Random Forest (RF)  as the surrogate model for predicting the 2D probability given a material’ Magpie composition features [^3].
+We employ the Random Forest (RF)  as the surrogate model for predicting the 2D probability given a material’ Magpie composition features [^3].
 Magpie feature set is calculated using the matminer library which is a Python-based platform that facilitates data-driven methods for analyzing and predicting material properties by calculating a variety of descriptors from material compositions or crystal structures.
 Magpie feature set summarizes 132